 I may have been the victim of fraud or identity theft.
 How can I put a fraud alert on my credit report?

-Contact one of the nationwide credit reporting companies and place a fraud alert in your credit report:
+Answer: If you think you've been a victim of fraud or identity theft, contact one of the nationwide credit reporting companies and place a fraud alert in your credit report.

 When you place a fraud alert on your credit report at one of the nationwide credit reporting companies, it must notify the others.
 A fraud alert requires creditors who check your credit report to take steps to verify your identity before opening a new account, issuing an additional card, or increasing the credit limit on an existing account based on a consumer’s request.